Homemade Pizza Sauce

 Pizza sauce recipe ingredients

-• Canned whole peeled tomatoes.
-Because this recipe is so simple, I recommend seeking out good quality canned tomatoes.
-If you can find them, choose San Marzano tomatoes, which are especially sweet with a touch of mild acidity.
+• Canned whole peeled tomatoes – I’ve tried making homemade pizza sauce with canned tomato sauce and canned crushed tomatoes.
+But I find that the sauce has the best texture and flavor when I start with whole peeled tomatoes and blend them myself.
+Because this recipe is so simple, I recommend seeking out good-quality canned tomatoes.
+If you can find them, choose San Marzano tomatoes, which are especially sweet.

 How to Make Pizza Sauce